 Moreover, this first step will reward you in a major way throughout the development process and well beyond your product’s launch.
 Determining your product’s reason for being with your team up front will make all of your downstream decisions more strategic and cohesive, and ultimately, it will lead to a more successful product.

 Indeed, returning to our point about that initial stakeholder meeting, when you can clearly articulate the “why” behind your strategic proposal for your product — and do so in a way that the roadmap communicates strategy how the product will contribute to the company’s strategic goals — you are much more likely to have your roadmap resonate with your stakeholders and earn their support to proceed.
+There are also a few other crucial conversations you need to have before starting your roadmap.

 2. Determine your audience and tailor the roadmap to resonate with them.